ImagingDataCommons/idc-index/README.md

   - get_dicom_series(studyInstanceUID=None, outputFormat="list" or ("dict" or "df")): Retrieve series within a study.
   - download_dicom_series(seriesInstanceUID, downloadDir, dry_run=False, quiet=True ): Download images associated with a SeriesInstanceUID to a specified directory.
   - download_from_selection(downloadDir=None, dry_run=True, collection_id=None, patientId=None, studyInstanceUID=None): Download images associated with specific filter(s) to a specified directory.
-## Resources

-To learn more about the IDC, visit Imaging Data Commons at: https://github.com/ImagingDataCommons

-For the s5cmd tool used for efficient image retrieval, visit the s5cmd GitHub Repository: https://github.com/peak/s5cmd

 ## Example